Ben Bernanke

-Family and childhood
+Early life and family

 Bernanke was born in Augusta, Georgia, and was raised on East Jefferson Street in Dillon, South Carolina.
 His father Philip was a pharmacist and part-time theater manager.
 His mother Edna was an elementary school teacher.
 Bernanke has two younger siblings.
 His brother, Seth, is a lawyer in Charlotte, North Carolina.
 His sister, Sharon, is a longtime administrator at Berklee College of Music in Boston.

 The Bernankes were one of the few Jewish families in Dillon and attended Ohav Shalom, a local synagogue; Bernanke learned Hebrew as a child from his maternal grandfather, Harold Friedman, a professional hazzan (cantor), shochet, and Hebrew teacher.
 Bernanke's father and uncle owned and managed a drugstore they purchased from Bernanke's paternal grandfather, Jonas Bernanke.

 Jonas Bernanke was born in Boryslav, Austria-Hungary (today part of Ukraine), on January 23, 1891.
 He immigrated to the United States from Przemyśl, Poland, and arrived at Ellis Island, aged 30, on June 30, 1921, with his wife Pauline, aged 25.
 On the ship's manifest, Jonas's occupation is listed as "clerk" and Pauline's as "doctor med".

 The family moved to Dillon from New York in the 1940s.
 Bernanke's mother gave up her job as a schoolteacher when her son was born and worked at the family drugstore.
 Ben Bernanke also worked there sometimes.

 Young adult

-As a teenager, Bernanke worked construction on a hospital and waited tables at a restaurant at nearby South of the Border, a roadside attraction, amusement park and fireworks retailer, near his hometown in Hamer, South Carolina, before leaving for college.
+As a teenager, Bernanke worked construction on a hospital and waited tables at a restaurant at nearby South of the Border, which was a roadside attraction, amusement park, and fireworks retailer near his hometown in Hamer, South Carolina, before leaving for college.
 To support himself throughout college, he continued to work during the summers at South of the Border.